alex-e-development/alex-e-development.github.io/chapter-07-react/README.md

 If were were using plain old Javascript that would require us to use a lot of manual DOM methods, including `querySelector` to select all the nodes we are working with, as well as `createElement` to create our new `<span>` and `appendChild` to add it as a child to our `#app` node.

 Let's see how to accomplish the same thing using React, without the need for any DOM methods.
-We'll do this in a two step process to help understand the concept of [state](https://reactjs.org/docs/state-and-lifecycle.html) in a component.
+We'll do this in a two-step process to help understand the concept of [state](https://reactjs.org/docs/state-and-lifecycle.html) in a component.

 Replace the content of `script.js` with the new code below: